 Yes, the initial 20% can be estimated in principle.
 And here I would look at who from the team is happy to help others, comes to the rescue not only within the framework of direct duties.

-You can come to any team and ask everyone personally "who will you go to for help from your department, in the absence of a manager?".
+You can come to any team and ask everyone personally "who will you go to for help from your department, in the absence of a supervisor?".
 As a rule, most will point to one or two people.

-That is, a good manager is someone who is always ready to help everyone?
+So a good manager is someone who is always ready to help everyone?